As a parent, find out more about the training and career options for young people

 - an apprenticeship

-So if your child is desperate to start working with horses as soon as possible, leaving school at 16 and continuing to study on a Foundation Course at the British Racing School, the National Stud or Northern Racing College is an option, prior to starting their apprenticeship training with an employer.
+So if your child is desperate to start working with horses as soon as possible, leaving school at 16 and continuing to study on a Foundation Course at the British Racing School or the Northern Racing College is an option, prior to starting their apprenticeship training with an employer.

-These will all lead on to working as a Racing Groom, working practically with horses in a yard based situation or as a Stud Hand if they go down the breeding route.
+These will all lead on to working as a Racing Groom, working practically with horses in a racing yard.

 Download the Parents Guide to Apprenticeship's here.